The Gut Microbiome | Gut Health | Leaky Gut Syndrome

 In the words of Hippocrates, "All disease begins in the gut."
 Gut health is the future of wellness, as science is proving that without a healthy gut microbiome we cannot attain optimal physical or mental health.
 Weight loss is also hard to achieve if your digestive system is not working properly.
 Over 70 percent of your immune system's antibodies are produced in the gut, and modern society has its way of wreaking havoc on our digestive systems.
 With the effects of chemicals, pesticides, GMOs, antibiotics, medications, infections, and stress--most people's gut microbiomes are a mess!

 If you are ready to take the appropriate steps to heal your gut and take control of your health, let's talk!
-The Wheatgrass Warrior approach offers food sensitivity testing, support and guidance, nutrition education and healthy recipes, self-care, and personal development techniques to help you jump-start your new health journey!
+The Wheatgrass Warrior approach offers support, guidance, nutrition education and healthy recipes, complete grocery lists, self-care and personal development techniques, and optional food sensitivity testing to help you jump-start your new health journey and restore your gut!